 Does Norton VPN log user data?

 Norton emphasizes privacy and data minimization for VPN usage, but it’s important to review the latest privacy policy to understand what is collected and retained beyond IP and connection metadata.
-Is surf vpn safe
+Microsoft edge secure dns 2026

 How fast is Norton VPN?